RParedesPalacios/Layers/src/readme.md

 #define USETIME
 ~~~

-* To compile the netparser, use the MAC Flags that appear in the Makefile
+* Use the MAC Flags that appear in the Makefile

 ### Compiling on Windows: